CS2103AUG2016-T09-C1/main/src/test/data/ManualTesting/TestScript.md

 1. Type `help`

 **Result:** A new window appears with a command summary page, listing out all the commands available for use.
+Can be dismissed by pressing <kbd>Enter</kbd>.

 ## Add Command